Ben 10: Destroy All Aliens: Crew

-The film was later released on iTunes and other electronic-based stores, such as the PlayStation Store.

 Home media

 Madman Entertainment released Destroy All Aliens in Region 4 on June 20, 2012.
 Warner Home Video released the film in Region 2 on October 1, 2012.
-The film was also released in Region 1 on April 16, 2013.
+The film was released in Region 1 on April 16, 2013, and also included in the Ben 10: The Complete Collection DVD box set released in May 13th, 2025.

 Reception

 Critical reviews

 Emily Ashby of Common Sense Media gave Ben 10: Destroy All Aliens a 3 out of 5.
 Although criticizing the story's excessive violence, Ashby states that the story emphasizes the joy of family, even when that comes with rules a person does not like.

 Nielsen ratings

 In the United States, Ben 10: Destroy All Aliens increased by double digits across the board versus the same time period in 2011.
 The broadcast placed #1 in its time period in boys 2–11.

 The film was watched by 2.080 million viewers with a 0.4 adult rating.